Links on Android Authority may earn us a commission. Learn more.

 We start our list by checking out Roku’s own content channel.
 It offers tons of free streaming movies and TV shows, plus some live TV news, and sports channels as well.
 You will likely find a great movie or show to watch.
 In addition, you can sign up for other premium services in the Roku channel, like Starz, Showtime, and others.
 You can even watch selected episodes from these premium services for free via the channel.

 Roku is planning to expand its free channel with original content, which will be offered under the Roku Originals brand.
 It’s already added some exclusive movies and TV shows, including the spy drama Cypher.
 In the summer of 2021, it started adding content from the shut down streaming service Quibi, including some series that were made for the service but were never released.
-Finally, Roku recently bought the rights to all of the previous and current episodes of the long-running home renovation series This Old House.
+Finally, Roku recently bought the rights to all of the previous and current episodes of the long-running home renovation series This New House.

 Price: Starting at $9.99 a month